gravity226/useful_stuff/PGHelper/README.md

 print results
 ```

+Looks a little cleaner right?
 When there are no values passed in, the class will attempt to grab them from the environment.

 ## Don't load everything into memory
 - When you're working with larger datasets it's not a good idea to load all of your query results into memory.
 What we can do instead is work with a named cursor.
 We can do this by setting the parameter "cursor_name='anything'".
 Then we can call the iter_query function and work with one record at a time.